Explaining the Stop Killing Games Movement: Who They Are and What They Stand For

 For the first time, publishers are facing a direct question: what happens to a game after the servers are turned off?

-Screenshot from Postal 2
+Scene from Postal 2 game

-Screenshot from Postal 2
+Scene from Postal 2 game

 Author's Opinion on Stop Killing Games Activities